buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedBldgElements/Entities/IfcStairFlight.md

 ### PredefinedType
 Predefined generic type for a stair flight that is specified in an enumeration.
 There may be a property set given specifically for the predefined types.
-> NOTE&nbsp; The _PredefinedType_ shall only be used, if no _IfcStairFlightType_ is assigned, providing its own _IfcStairFlightType.PredefinedType_.
+> NOTE  The _PredefinedType_ shall only be used, if no _IfcStairFlightType_ is assigned, providing its own _IfcStairFlightType.PredefinedType_.

 { .change-ifc2x4}
 > IFC4 CHANGE The attribute has been added at the end of the entity definition.